 I love small towns, but I'd like one that feels that they're subject to the same laws of gravity as the rest of the world.
 I can do without the bathtub falling into the basement.

-The groups that adopt the international building codes aren't governments, although local government officials participate, so just being a libertarian doesn't seem like a good excuse for ignoring such an important safety measure.
+The groups that adopt the international building codes aren't governments, although the most knowledgeable and respected local government officials participate, along with engineers and other professionals.
+Just being a libertarian doesn't seem like a good excuse for ignoring such an important safety measure.

 In fact, the smaller the location, the more likely it is that they need to adopt a standard code and contract with someone to enforce it.